Zentraxius/Week2Proj/readme.md

-# Application Name
+# Choose a Programming Language

-#### Brief description of application, Date of current version
+#### A brief survey to determine the best language for you.
+06/05/2020

 #### By Cody Fritz,

-## Description
+## By answering a few simple questions the web shall decide your fate should you pursue a career as a programmer

 ## Setup/Installation Requirements

-1. From github ( https://github.com/Zentraxius ) navigate to "Repositories"
+1. From github ( https://github.com/Zentraxius ) navigate to "Repositories or simply click here -> https://github.com/Zentraxius/Week2Proj
-2. Select project from list
+2. Select project from list (Week2Proj)
 3. Click "Clone or download v" Download Zip
 4. Open .zip with program of choice (Winrar/7zip confirmed working)
 5. Extract folder to location of choice(such as desktop)